bitterce/finger_millet_presentation/PITCHME.md

 #### Challenges vs what I have learned
 @ul[list-square-bullets list-spaced-bullets text-08](false)
 - Bottelneck in pipeline (BWA, EAGLE-RC, GATK)
-- Reducekd disc space on server
+- Reduced disc space on server
 - Planning and organisation
 - Github / GitPitch
 - Application of a functional genomics workflow